 Contact your GP around 8 weeks before your trip to check whether you need any vaccinations or other preventive measures.
 Country specific information and advice is published by the National Travel Health Network and Centre, and useful information about healthcare abroad, including a country-by-country guide of reciprocal health care agreements with the UK, is available from NHS Choices.

-Medical care is generally good in major cities, though some hospitals can be very crowded.
-Outside major cities, the standard of healthcare is variable.
+Depending on which hospital you’re taken to, medical care is generally good in major cities, though some hospitals can be very crowded and waiting times long.
+Outside major cities, the standard of healthcare is variable; sometimes poor, and disorganised.
 Healthcare is not provided free of charge in China and medical bills can be high.
 Medical evacuation from China is very expensive.
 Make sure you have comprehensive travel insurance covering healthcare for the duration of your stay.

 The high levels of air pollution in major urban and industrialised areas in China may aggravate bronchial, sinus or asthma conditions.
 Children, the elderly and those with pre-existing medical conditions may be especially affected.
 You can check the pollution index levels for many cities on the aqicn.info website.

 It is not unusual for guests to consume large quantities of strong alcohol served at business dinners in China.
 On rare occasions this has led to severe illness or even death.
 Fake alcohol is also sometimes sold in bars; this can be more damaging to the health than genuine products.

 Tap water in China is generally not safe to drink.
 You should drink only bottled water.

 The extreme altitude (over 3,000m) in some mountainous areas of China, including Tibet, parts of Xinjiang-Uighur Autonomous Region and Qinghai Province, may cause altitude sickness.